zowe/zowe-explorer-vscode/README.md

 ## Extending Zowe Explorer

-You can extend the functionalities of Zowe Explorer by creating your own extension.
+You can add new functionalities to Zowe Explorer by creating your own extension.
 For more information, see [Extensions for Zowe Explorer](https://github.com/zowe/vscode-extension-for-zowe/blob/master/docs/README-Extending.md).

-**Tip:** View an example of Zowe Explorer extensions — [Zowe Explorer FTP extension documentation](https://github.com/zowe/zowe-explorer-ftp-extension#zowe-explorer-ftp-extension).
+**Tip:** View an example of a Zowe Explorer extension — [Zowe Explorer FTP extension documentation](https://github.com/zowe/zowe-explorer-ftp-extension#zowe-explorer-ftp-extension).